FyreX-opensource-design/labwc/README.md

 - inspired by BunsenLabs and ArchLabs
 - your favorite pet

-LabFyre and do all of this and more, it's a soft fork of labwc with support for shell script control
+LabFyre can do all of this and more, it's a soft fork of labwc with support for shell script control, among a host of other features.

 LabwFyre is a [wlroots]-based window-stacking and tiling compositor for [Wayland], built from [labwc] and has support for [Openbox] themes.